Top of the page

 The procedure may take 30 to 90 minutes.
 But you need time to get ready for it and time to recover.
 It can take several hours total.
-You may stay 1 night in the hospital.
+You may go home the same day.
+Or you may stay at least 1 night in the hospital.

 Procedures can be stressful.
 This information will help you understand what you can expect.
 And it will help you safely prepare for your procedure.